jamesplease/timeline-utils/README.md

 In this way, a visualization of a discrete value can be considered continuous.

-Because it is important to know whether you are working with the discrete version of a value, or the continuous one, Timeline Utils gives a name to the continuous versions: _fractional values_.
+Because it is important to know whether you are working with the discrete version of a value, or the continuous one, Timeline Utils provides a name for the continuous versions of things: _fractional values_.

+There are two important kinds of fractional values in Timeline Utils:

+- fractional frames
+- fractional pixels

+The primary use of fractional values is to ensure accuracy when changing between frames and pixels.
+For instance, "frame 31" is typically located at a fractional pixel, and "pixel 300" is typically pointing to a fractional frame.

+Outside of unit conversions, you **should not** use fractional values.
+If you do, you open your timeline up to off-to-one errors.
+Timeline Utils provides methods that round fractional values for you, and those are what you should use when rendering pixels, or seeking the video to a frame.

 ### Dead Space

-In the above section, we described how a visualization of a discrete value like frames can turn it from a discrete value to a continuous one.
+In the above section, it was eplained how a visualization of a discrete value like frames can transform it from a discrete space to a continuous one.

 This is not quite true.
-The reason is that any visualization is drawn to a screen, which is itself a discrete series of pixels.
+The reason is that these visualizations are drawn to a screen, which is itself a discrete series of pixels.

 A visualization, then, is a set of two discrete spaces that are laid on top of one another.
 These two discrete spaces do not necessarily line up beyond the first frame/pixel.